The Mergers & Acquisitions Review: United Kingdom

 iv New pensions legislation to increase scrutiny of the pensions impacts of corporate activity

-The bill proposes new civil penalties of up to £1 million, and new criminal penalties of up to seven years' imprisonment.
-Under the current bill, the new criminal offences are particularly broad: a person (regardless of their relation to the pension scheme in question) who 'without reasonable excuse' intentionally acts to prevent the recovery of the whole or any part of a statutory Section 75 debt (a debt that becomes due under Section 75 of the Pensions Act 1995 from a sponsoring employer to a pension scheme in certain circumstances, including the insolvency of the employer), including, for example, by preventing the debt from becoming due or compromising the debt, will have committed a criminal offence.
-Furthermore, a person will have committed a criminal offence where he or she engages in a course of conduct that detrimentally and materially affects the likelihood of accrued pension benefits being received, if he or she knew or ought to have known about that consequence and did not have a reasonable excuse for his or her conduct.
-As drafted, these offences could capture a wide range of corporate actions taken in relation to a company's defined benefit pension liabilities.
-During the parliamentary process, the government responded to criticisms of the wide scope of these new offences by explaining that the Pensions Regulator would publish guidance setting out its approach to prosecuting these new offences prior to these powers coming into force.
+There are new civil penalties of up to £1 million, and new criminal penalties of up to seven years' imprisonment.
+The new criminal offences are particularly broad: a person (regardless of their relation to the pension scheme in question) who 'without reasonable excuse' intentionally acts to prevent the recovery of the whole or any part of a statutory Section 75 debt (a debt that becomes due under Section 75 of the Pensions Act 1995 from a sponsoring employer to a pension scheme in certain circumstances, including the insolvency of the employer), including, for example, by preventing the debt from becoming due or compromising the debt, will potentially have committed a criminal offence.
+Furthermore, a person will potentially have committed a criminal offence where he or she engages in a course of conduct that detrimentally and materially affects the likelihood of accrued pension benefits being received, if he or she knew or ought to have known about that consequence and did not have a reasonable excuse for his or her conduct.
+These offences could capture a wide range of corporate actions taken in relation to a company's defined benefit pension liabilities.
+The Pensions Regulator is expected shortly to publish guidance setting out its approach to prosecution under these new offences.

 The Pensions Regulator has the power to require an employer (or a connected or associated person) to contribute a specified amount to a pension scheme, where (in summary) that employer or person is party to an act (or failure to act) whose main purpose was to avoid or reduce a Section 75 debt, or otherwise has a materially detrimental effect on the likelihood of accrued pension benefits being received.
-The bill contemplates extending this power to situations where an act (or failure to act) would have reduced a pension scheme's recovery if a Section 75 debt becomes due, or where the act (or failure to act) would have reduced the value of the employer's resources, if the reduction is material relative to the amount of the estimated Section 75 debt.
-This change is intended to protect pension schemes from a deterioration in the financial position of their sponsoring employers.
-However, as drafted, they may have wide-ranging consequences where a corporate transaction reduces the assets available to an employer.
+From 1 October 2021, this power is extended to situations where an act (or failure to act) would have reduced a pension scheme's recovery if a Section 75 debt becomes due, or where the act (or failure to act) would have reduced the value of the employer's resources, if the reduction is material relative to the amount of the estimated Section 75 debt.
+These changes are intended to protect pension schemes from a deterioration in the financial position of their sponsoring employers.
+However, they may have wide-ranging consequences where a corporate transaction reduces the assets available to an employer.
 As with the new criminal offences outlined above, guidance from the Pensions Regulator will be crucial in determining the potential exposure of employers (and their connected and associated persons) to regulatory intervention.

-Another change will increase the scope of the current notifiable events regime by requiring employers to make a declaration of intent, addressed to the pension scheme trustees and shared with the Pensions Regulator, in relation to certain business transactions, describing the information that has been shared with the pension trustee in relation to the transaction and the adverse effects that the transaction might have on the pension scheme, and stating how the employer proposes to mitigate any such impact on the pension scheme.
-While full details of the new requirements have not yet been published, notification will be required at an earlier stage in the transaction process than under the current regime (which requires a notification as soon as reasonably practicable after the relevant decision is made).
+Other changes, expected to take effect in April 2022, will increase the scope of the current notifiable events regime by adding to the number of events that have to be notified to the Pensions Regulator, requiring notification at an earlier stage, and, in relation to some notifiable events, requiring employers to provide an additional statement to the Pensions Regulator, copied to the pension scheme trustees, later in the transaction, describing the adverse effects that the transaction might have on the pension scheme or the employer, and stating how the employer proposes to mitigate any such impact on the pension scheme.
+Notification will be required at an earlier stage in the transaction process than under the current regime (which requires a notification as soon as reasonably practicable after the relevant decision is made).

 v New funding code for UK pensions schemes

-The Pensions Regulator is expected to publish a new funding code, which will focus on the long-term funding objective of pension schemes.
+The Pensions Regulator is expected to publish a new funding code that will focus on the long-term funding objective of pension schemes.
 Parties to commercial transactions involving defined benefit pension schemes will need to bear in mind that pension trustees will be focused on being able to reach their long-term funding target (i.e., a buy-out of benefits with a third-party insurer, or funding self-sufficiency).
+The new code is unlikely to be in place before late 2022 or early 2023.

 iii Stamp duty